 Up first in this batch is episode 18, “Salvation.”
 Local slumlord John Nickel is not charged in relation to one of his shitty apartments burning down.
 Before the Hood can scare the crap out of him, he’s abducted by some new vigilante who streams his execution.
 Realizing that this is going to be a problem, Oliver tries to stop the death of the next target–a district attorney–but Felicity can’t get a solid read on where the executions happen.
 Turns out the vigilante–a man named Joseph Falk who goes by the Savior–is using Starling City’s abandoned subway lines to avoid detection.
 Discovering this is a very good thing, because Falk’s latest target is Roy.
 The Hood saves the young man by killing Falk, but we see that Roy is developing some sort of hero worship for Starling City’s local vigilante.
 Meanwhile, Laurel’s mom, Dinah Lance, is still in town searching for Sara (she came back to her family in episode 16), but Laurel reveals that the woman in the photo Dinah swears is Sara is actually some rando named Jen who had visited Zhengjiu, which translates to the title, “Salvation.”
 But why was Dinah so sure that was Sara in the picture?
 How did she know that Sara brought that particular hat with her on The Queen’s Gambit?
 Turns out she saw Sara right before she boarded the ship that led to her death, which is why Dinah’s been trying to convince herself that Sara’s still alive.
 But nope, her other daughter is definitely dead, and absolutely not currently an assassin traveling through time and space.
 Over with Moira, worried that Malcolm will find out that she hired the Triad to kill him (this happened in episode 15), she turns on her co-conspirator, Frank Chen, who is promptly killed by the Dark Archer (who Moira doesn’t know is actually Malcolm).

 Next up is “Unfinished Business,” a reference to one of the last lines said in the episode.
 A girl who was at Verdant–Oliver’s nightclub–dies because of the street drug vertigo, returning from episode 12.
 The Count is still insane from the overdose the Hood gave him, but suspiciously goes missing right when questions start getting asked.
 Meanwhile, a different kind of suspicion is placed on Tommy when Detective Lance finds out the young adult bribed an inspector to avoid the basement/the Hood’s secret bunker.
 Another death clues Oliver in that maybe the Count never actually left the asylum he was thrown into.
-Sure enough, it turns out a doctor at the asylum figured out the basic formula for Vertigo by doing a biopsy on the Count’s liver, then added his own special touches.
+Sure enough, it turns out a doctor figured out the basic formula for Vertigo by doing a biopsy on the Count’s liver, then added his own special touches.
 Despite a hefty overdose, the Hood manages to give himself an antidote and kill the doctor.
 Tommy is fed up with Oliver being a vigilante, so he quits working at Verdant and gets a job from his dad, Malcolm.
 I don’t think they’ve said yet what he’s actually doing.
 Meanwhile, Diggle is hunting for info on Deadshot, the assassin who killed his brother.
 He turns to ARGUS (Advanced Research Group United Support) agent Lyla Michaels (Ms. Audrey Marie Anderson), someone who will be very important to John as the series progresses.

 Then it’s “Home Invasion.”
 Laurel is representing victims of a corrupt financier named Edward Rasmus who hires an assassin named Mr. Blank (J August Richards, AKA Charles Gunn from Angel or Deathlok from Agents of SHIELD) to kill her clients.
 Their son escapes, and Laurel takes him in to protect him.
 While that’s going on, ARGUS schedules a meeting with Deadshot hoping to capture and/or kill the other assassin in this episode.
 Oliver has to make a choice about which killer to go after, and picks helping Laurel by stopping Rasmus from fleeing the country.
 Dig takes this personally, especially when the sting fails and Deadshot escapes.
 While Laurel, Tommy, and the boy stay at the Queen mansion, Mr. Blank finds them but Oliver kills him and gives the credit to a dead cop–no more questions asked!
 Tommy hates that Laurel would go with Oliver if she knew he was the vigilante, but Ollie tells him that Laurel will never, ever find out his secret.
 Sure.
 Anyway, the boy is reunited with his grandparents, Tommy breaks up with Laurel because he doesn’t like the love triangle he’s in, and Dig quits Team Arrow.
 Meanwhile, Roy almost gets arrested trying to find the Hood, feeling that he owes the vigilante everything.
 Unlike Tommy, Thea is a good partner and agrees to help her boyfriend in his quest.